+Girl Scout Daisies Bridge to Brownies between 1st and 2nd grade.
 Bridging from one level of Girl Scouting to another are important transitions in the life of a Girl Scout.
-This is the opportunity for girls to look back at their accomplishments as a Daisy and look forward toward the new adventures and challenges that lie ahead as a Brownie.
-A Daisy who continues with Girl

-Scouts and bridges to Brownies can earn a special Bridge to Brownie Arc that they will wear on their Brownie uniform.
-The arc signifies that the girl has been a Daisy Girl Scout.
-Girl Scout Daisies Bridge to Brownies between 1st and 2nd grade.
+This is the opportunity for Girl Scouts to look back at their accomplishments as a Daisy and look forward toward the new adventures and challenges that lie ahead as a Brownie.
+A Daisy who continues with Girl Scouts and bridges to Brownies can earn a special Bridge to Brownie Arc that they will wear on their Brownie uniform.
+The arc signifies that the Girl Scout has been a Daisy Girl Scout.